This post may contain affiliate sales links. Please read my disclosure policy.

 Now before you get overwhelmed a few paragraphs in, take a breath.
 There is going to be a lot of information given to you in this post.
 If you’re wanting to count macros, give yourself some grace and some time to get used to this new way of thinking.
 You’re going to have to learn, but once you’re IN it and you get used to it, it gets a lot easier and you’ll realize there is a lot of freedom that comes with counting macros.
 With any new thing you try, whether its a diet, a new exercise program, playing the piano (um, Blake) or swim team (hi Brooke) you need to give it a solid two weeks to just get used to it before you throw in the towel.
 Be in it for the long haul.
 If you have a bad day, that’s ok!
 Just pick up the next day.
 No big deal.
 You can do this.

-After doing lots and lots of research, I found this great (free!) online resource about nutrition, macros and how to calculate them on your own.
-I downloaded the whole 145 page free ebook and read the whole thing and was able to calculate them for myself and my husband!
+After doing lots and lots of research, I found this great (free!) online resource about calculating TDEE and giving you so great information about macros.
 I would highly recommend it.
 But, if you don’t feel comfortable doing this on your own, try googling sports nutritionists in your area so they can calculate them for you.

 Here Are My Macros